TIBCOSoftware/tci-flogo/docs/content/samples/amazon-sqs/sqs-send-message.md

 ---
 date: 2016-04-09T16:50:16+02:00
 title: Sending a message
-weight: 30
+weight: 257
 ---

-## Send a message
 To send a message to Amazon SQS we'll create a Send Message activity.
 The API that we follow is documented by [Amazon](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html).

-### activity.json
+## activity.json
 ```
 {
     "name": "sqssendmessage",